RikkaApps/Riru/template/magisk_module/README.md

 ### v24.0.0 (2021-03-10)

+- Unify the Riru API version and Riru version, now the API version is 24
-- Load module lib files from Magisk module path rather than `/system`, now only the entrance lib, `libriruloader.so`, needs to be mounted to `/system`
+- Load module lib files from Magisk module path directly, module files are no longer needs to be mounted to `/system`
-- `/data/adb/riru` is no longer used, you can remove it when all modules are update to Riru API 11
+- `/data/adb/riru` is no longer used, you can remove it when all modules are update to Riru API 24
 - Use git commit count as version code

 ### v23.9 (59) (2021-03-06)